ant-design/ant-design/components/timeline/index.en-US.md

 ## When To Use

-- When a series of information need to be lined from top to bottom by time.
+- When a series of information need to be ordered from top to bottom by time.
-- When need a timeline to make a visual connection.
+- When you need a timeline to make a visual connection.

 ## API